fuseml/docs/docs/cli.md

 ## Workflow

-FuseML Workflow are the core of the client.
-Those are the link between your code (i.e.: the model prototyped) and the rest of your end-to-end pipeline.
-A workflow is made basically by two different components:

-- the command line that register and later assign the workflow
+Workflows are the most important feature of FuseML.
+Configuring workflows is a declarative way of instructing FuseML to run automated operations using codesets and other types of artifacts as input and deploying applications as output.
+A workflow can be represented by something as simple as a single operation (step), or it can describe a complex, end-to-end ML pipeline that builds your code, runs it to train a machine learning model and ultimately serves the model using a prediction service.

+Getting a workflow to execute is basically a two step process:

-- a workflow definition based on a "generic" yaml file
+- first, configure a workflow definition from a yaml or json file.
+Consult the [API Refefence](api.md) section for a full description of the workflow format.
+- then, use the command line to assign a codeset to the workflow.
+The workflow is automatically triggered as a result of the assignment, as well as every time a new version of the assigned codeset is published.
+The status, as well as the results(s) of a workflow run can be displayed with the CLI.

-the workflow sub-command has the following capabilites:
+The workflow sub-command has the following capabilites:

 ```bash
 Perform operations on workflows